 With this in mind, the longevity of players and the breadth of their case studies portfolio should be taken as indicative of their experience and knowledge.

 Also check their website and marketing materials.
 Do they look like a copy of everyone else’s or do they show some authority whilst telling the story in their own words?
+Do their reviews on Trustpilot versus those on their website roughly match in terms of feedback and score?

 Check their extended network of sub-dealers and installers, as this will not only indicate time on the ground, but reliability, trustworthiness, success.
 If they do not have sub-dealers, are they just a white-label for someone else’s product?